idio-lang/DIPS/source/implementing-idio/virtual-machine/lookups.rst

 At every access of the local value index table we can then perform a
 test: is the value negative?

-* if negative then access the symbol stored in the local symbol table at :samp:`{x}` and use the :lname:`Idio` engine's lookup mechanisms to figure out if the symbol exists in the current module or an export of its imported modules or whether we need to create a new value index.
+* if negative then access the symbol stored in the *local symbol table* at (positive) :samp:`{x}` and use the :lname:`Idio` engine's lookup mechanisms to figure out if the symbol exists in the current module or an export of its imported modules or whether we need to create a new value index.

-  Either way, we store the resultant (always positive) VM value index over the top of the initial :samp:`{-x}` value.
+  Either way, we store the resultant (always positive) VM *value* index over the top of the initial :samp:`{-x}` local symbol table index value.

   Continue on to access the variable with the value index

-* if positive then use the value index to access the variable
+* if positive, ie. we've just done the above, then use the value index to access the variable

-We have one observation, here, in that the per-module value index table is initialised to :samp:`{-x}` (a small-ish integer) but will be replaced by a potentially large VM value index (eleventy billion).
+We have one observation, here, in that the per-module value index table is initialised to :samp:`{-x}` (a small-ish, perhaps single-digit, integer) but will be replaced by a potentially large VM value index (say, eleventy billion).
 The table needs to handle that.

-The chances are that it is a regular :lname:`Idio` array (indexed by a small-ish integer) and so the replacement value (an Idio fixnum, probably, so maybe eleventy billion is out of the question on a 32-bit system, just roll with it) will fit happily but the observation is that it can't be a clever run-length encoded value -- the sort of thing we use *in* the byte code.
+The chances are that this per-module value index table is a fixed-width number and so the replacement value (an Idio fixnum, probably, so maybe eleventy billion is out of the question on a 32-bit system, just roll with it) will fit happily but the observation is that it can't be a clever run-length encoded value -- the sort of thing we use *in* the byte code.

+That does suggest a limit on the number of possible variables.
+The chances are it'll be a 32 bit entity (as 16 bits and therefore 65,536 variables seems too small and three bytes is too awkward) giving ample room for most programs' variables.
+Obviously, this may need review.

 .. rst-class:: center